124 Cottage Road

 Father James E. Knox was appointed the fifth pastor of Holy Cross following Father.
 Reny’s retirement in 1981.
 During his tenure, the choir loft was closed and the choir was moved to the side of the church.
 A pipe organ was donated to the church by Father Edward F. Lynch in memory of his parents, James and Sarah Lynch, and dedicated on December 11, 1983.
 Several seminarians were mentored by Father Knox and would spend their summers at Holy Cross serving the parish community.
 Father Knox was a strong supporter of Catholic Education and very active in the parish school.
 Father Knox retired as pastor of Holy Cross in June of 1996.After his retirement, Father Knox remained dedicated to his priestly vocation and continued to serve in our parish cluster and several churches throughout the diocese.

-Work had begun in the 1990’s to bring about the successful coordination, cooperation and consolidation of South Portland’s Roman Catholic Community.
-Following the retirement of Father Knox, Holy Cross and St. John the Evangelist were assigned one pastor, Rev. Paul E. Coughlin and soon became known as the Roman Catholic Parishes of South Portland.
+Work had begun in the 1990s to bring about the successful coordination, cooperation, and consolidation of South Portland’s Roman Catholic community.
+Following the retirement of Father Knox, Holy Cross and St. John the Evangelist were assigned one pastor, Rev. Paul E. Coughlin, and soon became known as the Roman Catholic Parishes of South Portland.